David and Lili's World Tour

 NEW ZEALAND

-April and May 2008 - A camper van tour
+April and May 2008 - A Camper Van Tour

-We rented a camper van, the best way to see the country.
-For roughly USD$40 per day (off season), you get a place to sleep and a kitchen on wheels.
-We made a fantastic loop around the country just ahead of winter's cold, hiking almost every day.
+We arrived on a socuting mission more than a tourist program, to investigate moving here.
+On arrival, we rented a camper van, the best way to see the country.
+For USD$40 per day (off season), one can purchase a place to sleep and a kitchen on wheels.
+We made a fantastic loop just ahead of winter's cold, hiking almost every day.
+On the ferry across the Cook Strait, we met John, a 78-year-old Australian who reminds me of my grandfather (except for the Aussie accent).
+We travelled with him from Wellington to Auckland.
+Sweet as.

-We did meet a few Maoris (the native Polynesian people).
+We did meet a few Māoris (the native Polynesian people).
 They were all wonderful.
-The Maoris have done well relative to other victims of European colonization, thanks in part to the Treaty of Waitangi, where they made a partnership with the British Crown.
-Especially in the North Island, there are still places where Maori culture is vibrant (albeit greatly influenced by the modern world).
+The Māoris have done well relative to other victims of European colonization, thanks in part to the Treaty of Waitangi, where they made a partnership with the British Crown.
+Especially in the North Island, there are still places where this culture is vibrant (albeit greatly influenced by the modern world).
+But we are Pakeha, foreigners, "out of the loop," and newbies to New Zealand, so the most I can say is that Pakeha tend to be better off economically than the Māori.
+Of course, colonizers generally bring enough wealth to stay on top.
+And it's a myth in the Western Democracies that anyone can get ahead with hard work and a good attitude.
+Some can, but "cultural momentum" does exist, and treaty or no treaty, it takes money to make money.
+Consider the cost of a quality university.

 Previous: Hawaii . . .
 Next: Fiji